Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 Stream Input for Asymmetric FIRs
 ////////////////////////////////

-Stream input allows data samples to be directly written from the input stream to one of the Input Vector Registers without the requirement for a ping-pong window buffer.
+Stream input allows data samples to be written directly from the input stream to one of the Input Vector Registers without the requirement for a ping-pong window buffer.
 As a result, memory requirements and latency are reduced.

 To maximize the throughput, FIRs can be configured with 2 input stream ports.
 Although this may not improve performance if the throughput is bottlenecked by other factors, i.e., the output stream bandwidth or the vector processor.
 Set ``TP_DUAL_IP`` to 1, to create a FIR instance with 2 input stream ports.
-In such a case the input data will be interleaved from the two ports to one data stream internally in 128 bit chunks, e.g.:
+In such a case the input data will be merged from the two ports in 128 bit chunks, onto one data stream internally, e.g.:

 * samples 0-3 to be received on input stream 0 for cint16 data type,